These are some of the most frequently asked questions I receive. If you don’t see your question here, feel free to contact me.

 I moderate comments on my blog for one reason–to keep MoneySavingMom.com an upbeat and encouraging blog.
 Comments I deem to be rude or sharply critical, questioning another commentor’s ethics, or those which could very easily spark a firestorm of debate on couponing ethics or which appear to be left solely for the purpose of advertising will very likely be deleted.

 Yes, I know I sometimes upset or offend people by taking this hard stance on comments, however, there’s enough negativity and infighting in the world without this blog contributing to it, so I’ve decided to do something different and keep things positive here.
-I hope you’ll be kind enough to understand and accept this.
-If not, you are more than welcome to find another blog more suited to your tastes; I won’t be offended.
+Thanks so much for your understanding!
 (Back to top.)

 Can I copy posts from your blog and share them on my blog?